dwisan/ClusterSystem/StorageServer/GlusterFS.md

 root@node01:~# gluster volume start vol_dist-replica
 ```
 >GlusterFS : Striped Glusterfs Volume Setting
+* Summery of Striped Replicated Volume
+- [x] Striped volume does not provide redundancy
+- [x] disaster in one brick can cause data loss
+- [x] number of stripe must be equal to number of bricks
+- [x] provides added performance if large number of clients are accessing the same volume
 ```
 # Strip a file to 4 brick
 root@node01:~# mkdir /glusterfs/striped